 Snorkeling at Gem Island

-Most accommodation providers on Kapas organize guided snorkeling tours that visit the best reef sites around both islands.
-Tours typically cost around RM40 per person and include snorkeling equipment, a boat, and a guide who knows exactly where to find the healthiest coral and most abundant marine life.
-These tours are the best way to see the Japanese wreck and the reef between Kapas and Gem.
+Most Kapas accommodation providers run guided snorkeling tours visiting the best reef sites around both islands.
+Cost is typically RM40 per person, including equipment, a boat, and a guide who knows where to find the densest marine life and healthiest coral.
+The Japanese wreck and the Kapas-Gem reef are both on standard tour itineraries.
+Tours are the most practical way to reach sites beyond swimming distance of the beach.

 Jungle Trekking and Hiking